 Double-check any advice from veteran Ralliers and guidebooks because visa rules change.
 Often.

 The daddy of all the other mistakes.
 You can find out, for free, what the visa requirements are for your nationality on the Visa Machine homepage.

 Use the map to select the countries you are going to, tell the computer your nationality and it will give you a list of visa's to consider along with how much they'll cost.

 You can also use that their 'suggested routes,' based on the routes Ralliers have gone in the past.
 It will save you rather a lot of time:

 If you've got this far, you can probably handle these last scraps of advice:

-Mongolia has changed it's visa requirements twice in two years.
-As of the 1st January 2016, if you are an Australian, UK or EU national (except you Germans) you will probably need a visa to visit.
+Mongolia has changed its visa requirements more times than you change your pants (hopefully).
+If you are an Australian, UK or EU national (except you Germans) you will probably need a visa to visit.
 US nationals can travel visa-free for up to ninety days but Canadians can only stay for thirty.
 Hold onto that one.
 You might need it in a pub quiz one day.